 Upholding Integrity: Whistleblowing in Hospitality

 The hospitality industry is celebrated for its warm reception and exceptional service.
 Yet, behind the scenes, instances of malpractice sometimes require courageous attention.
-This article delves into the significance of whistleblowing in the hospitality sector, recent trends and hurdles, and best practices for addressing whistleblowing concerns.
+This article delves into the significance of whistleblowing in hospitality, recent trends and hurdles, and best practices for addressing these concerns.

 Ethical Challenges of Whistleblowing in Hospitality